melsman/mlkit/doc/arm64-compiler.md

 # Experimental Darwin ARM64 compiler

-Milestone 3 of #223 introduces ARM64-emitting MLKit and ReML executables.
-They run on the architecture of the MLKit used to build them; this is not a native bootstrap.
-Use MLKit for all compiler builds and checks.
+The ARM64 backend for #223 supports native MLKit and ReML, the Basis Library, REPL, tools, and a separate staged installation on Apple Silicon.
+Native MLKit reaches a bootstrap fixed point.
+Use MLKit with `-gc` for compiler builds and checks.

 ## Build and run